 (F) Rental Assistance/Subsidy. (§2306.6705(4)) If rental assistance, an operating subsidy, an annuity, or an interest rate reduction payment is proposed to exist or continue for the Development, any related contract or other agreement securing those funds or proof of application for such funds must be provided.
 Such documentation shall, at a minimum, identify the source and annual amount of the funds, the number of units receiving the funds, and the term and expiration date of the contract or other agreement.

 (G) Occupied Developments.
 The items identified in clauses (i) - (vi) of this subparagraph must be submitted with any Application where any structure on the Development Site is occupied at any time after the Application Acceptance Period begins or if the Application proposes the demolition of any housing occupied at any time after the Application Acceptance Period begins.
-If the current property owner is unwilling to provide the required documentation then a signed statement from the Applicant attesting to that fact must be submitted.
+For Applications that do not include Direct Loan funds or 811 PRA, if the current property owner is unwilling to provide the required documentation then a signed statement from the Applicant attesting to that fact must be submitted.
 If one or more of the items described in clauses (i) - (vi) of this subparagraph is not applicable based upon the type of occupied structures on the Development Site, the Applicant must provide an explanation of such non-applicability.
 Applicant must submit:

 (i) at least one of the items identified in subclauses (I) - (IV) of this clause: